Harshajv/self_driving_car_udacity_nanodegree/Project4-Advanced_Lane_Finding/writeup_template.md

 Step 2: Color mask: I change the original color space RGB into HSL.
 Extract yellow lines and white lines respectively

-Here is the example output of yellow_mask
+Here is the example output of yellow_mask:

 ![image](https://github.com/Harshajv/self_driving_car_udacity_nanodegree/blob/master/Project4-Advanced_Lane_Finding/output_images/yellow_mask.png)

-and here is the example output of white_mask
+and here is the example output of white_mask:

 ![image](https://github.com/Harshajv/self_driving_car_udacity_nanodegree/blob/master/Project4-Advanced_Lane_Finding/output_images/white_mask.png)

-Output of final combined mask:
+Output of final combined mask:(I use only gradx for the computation of final mask)

 ![image](https://github.com/Harshajv/self_driving_car_udacity_nanodegree/blob/master/Project4-Advanced_Lane_Finding/output_images/final_mask_for_test5.png)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.